 ATLANTA -- With 10 this season and two in four games, the Atlanta Braves are getting used to celebrating walk-off victories.

 B.J.
-Upton - enduring a difficult season -- was the hero this time, driving in the winning run with two outs in the 11th inning to give the Braves a 5-4 victory over the Miami Marlins on Saturday night at Turner Field.
+Upton was the hero this time, driving in the winning run with two outs in the 11th inning to give the Braves a 5-4 victory over the Miami Marlins on Saturday night at Turner Field.

-Upton, who had hit a two-run homer earlier, smacked a liner to right-center field for on a 1-1 pitch from reliever Ryan Webb for his fourth straight hit, and pinch-runner Paul Janish scored the winning run.
+Upton, who had hit a two-run homer earlier, smacked a liner to right-center field on a 1-1 pitch from reliever Ryan Webb to score pinch-runner Paul Janish.

 Chris Johnson had opened the 11th with his fourth hit before being replaced by Janish.
 Dan Uggla was walked with two outs, bringing up Upton.